psapkale/next/routing-demo/README.md

 -  Allow us to logically group our routes and project files without affecting the URL path structure
 -  To mark a folder as Route Group simply wrap it inside parenthesis `()`

+## Layouts

+-  You can define a layout by default exporting a React component from a `layout.tsx` file
+-  That component should accept a children prop that will be populated with a child page during rendering
+-  Next.js automatically generates this file even if you delete it